kups.observables

 Stress and Pressure¶

 The stress tensor relates internal forces to system deformation.
 Pressure is the isotropic component: \(P = -\text{Tr}(\sigma)/3\).
-Two main approaches are available:
+The stress is computed via the virial theorem, combining the atomic outer-product term with the symmetric cell virial \(h^T \cdot \partial U/\partial h\):

 Molecular stress differs from atomic stress by using center-of-mass positions, avoiding spurious intramolecular contributions (following RASPA convention).